Can Western Midstream Partners LP (WES) Remain Competitive?

-Western Midstream Partners LP (NYSE:WES) went up by 22.44% from its latest closing price compared to the recent 1-year high of $22.11.
-The company’s stock price has collected 45.87% of gains in the last five trading sessions.
-Press Release reported on 11/09/20 that Western Midstream Announces Third-Quarter 2020 Results
+Western Midstream Partners LP (NYSE:WES) went up by 6.81% from its latest closing price compared to the recent 1-year high of $22.11.
+The company’s stock price has collected 44.13% of gains in the last five trading sessions.
+Press Release reported on 11/12/20 that Western Midstream to Participate in RBC Midstream and Energy Infrastructure Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.